programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 The code used in this script includes packages and libraries from standard R and Tidyverse.
 For background info on the basics of the R programming language, [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r) by Taylor Arnold and Lauren Tilton provides an excellent overview of the knowledge of R required for text analysis.
 To learn more about Tidyverse, there are many great sources online, including [A Tidyverse Cookbook](https://rstudio-education.github.io/Tidyverse-cookbook/program.html) by Garrett Grolemund.

 To call the YouTube API, wrangle the data, run a Wordfish analysis, and visualize the data, you’ll need to install a series of packages.[^4] The versions of the libraries necessary to currently run this program are Tidyverse 1.3.1 (containing necessary packages ggplot2, purrr, dplyr), as well as gtools 3.8.2, lubridate 1.7.9, quanteda 3.2.1, tuber 0.9.9.
 Most of these packages assist with data wrangling and visualization.
 Tuber is the library for scraping YouTube data.
-The quanteda package contains the Wordfish library.
+The `quanteda` package contains the Wordfish library.

 [^4]: For introductory information about installing R packages, see [Datacamp's guide to R-packages](https://www.datacamp.com/community/tutorials/r-packages-guide).

 ```
-install.packages(c("tidyverse", "gtools",
+# install R packages
-                   "lubridate", "purrr", "devtools",
+install.packages(c("gtools", "lubridate", "purrr", "devtools",
                    "quanteda", "quanteda.textmodels", "quanteda.textplots"))
 devtools::install_github("soodoku/tuber", build_vignettes = TRUE)

-library(tidyverse); library(tuber);library(gtools); library(lubridate);
+devtools::install_github("tidyverse/tidyverse")

-library(dplyr); library(ggplot2); library(purrr); library(quanteda);
+# load R packages
-library(quanteda.textmodels); library(quanteda.textplots)
+library(tidyverse); library(tuber);library(gtools); library(lubridate); library(ggplot2); library(purrr); library(quanteda); library(quanteda.textmodels); library(quanteda.textplots)
 ```

 ## Introducing the Wordfish Text Mining Algorithm